3 HIPAA Compliance Errors Therapists May Be Making

-A December 2020 Department of Health and Human Services (HHS) audit found that the overwhelming majority of U.S. healthcare providers governed by HIPAA fell short of true HIPAA compliance, even before the COVID pandemic and the federal public health emergency declaration.
+Just over three years ago a Department of Health and Human Services (HHS) audit found that the overwhelming majority of U.S. healthcare providers governed by HIPAA fell short of true HIPAA compliance, even before the COVID pandemic and the federal public health emergency declaration.

 The HHS audit identified several specific areas of weakness in providers’ HIPAA-compliance efforts—some of which you may recognize in your own practice.

-1. Not Linking to Your Notice of Privacy Practices
+1. Not linking to your Notice of Privacy Practices

 The audit exposed just how many providers have problems with their Notice of Privacy Practices (NPP).
 Only 2% of covered entities had an NPP that actually met all of the requirements of the law.
 A common area of noncompliance?
 Providers’ websites.